English Heritage Membership - 20% off promo code

 Apethorpe Palace, Apethorpe

 Among England’s greatest country houses, Apethorpe Palace in Northamptonshire holds a particularly important place in English history because of its ownership by, and role in, entertaining Tudor and Stuart monarchs.
 By the way, Apethorpe is pronounced ‘Ap-thorp’.
+It is among one of the most special historic houses.

 Eltham Palace and Gardens

-Eltham Palace in Greenwich is a 1930’s art deco mansion that meets a medieval royal palace and gardens.
+Eltham Palace in Greenwich is a 1930s art deco mansion that meets a medieval royal palace and gardens.
 The palace itself is quite different from all the other typical English Heritage owned/run with a vaulted bathroom, onyx bath, and decorated doors.
 Eltham Palace was created for millionaires Stephen and Virginia Courtauld.
 The fabulous 1930s Eltham Palace is attached to a medieval hall which is all that remains of the original palace.

 Other English heritage attractions you can see are: